Greetje Kauffeld: Biography

-In 1986 Kauffeld had her own jazz trio accompanied by tenor saxophone and guitar.
-The trio received several jazz awards, including the ":nl:Gouden Notenkraker" and the Jazz Prize of den Hertogenbosch city.
-In addition, she became a lecturer at the HKU University of the Arts Utrecht in Hilversum, where she mentored young jazz musicians, including :de:Pit Witt.
+In 1986, Kauffeld formed her own jazz trio, accompanied by tenor saxophone and guitar.
+The trio received several awards, including the Gouden Notenkraker and the Jazz Prize of the city of 's-Hertogenbosch.
+She also became a lecturer at the HKU University of the Arts in Hilversum, where she mentored young jazz musicians, including Pit Witt.

-Since 1993 she has performed in Germany, especially with the Siggi Gerhard-Swingtett, and as guest at many gigs.
-In 2002, she performed with jazz pianist :de:Dirk Raufeisen in the program "A Lovely Way to Spend at Evening".
-In 2005 she began a collaboration with the Swingin' Fireballs from Bremen.
-This resulted in a Christmas album that was released by Mons Records in 2006.
+Since 1993, she has performed frequently in Germany, particularly with the Siggi Gerhard-Swingtett, and has appeared as a guest at many concerts.
+In 2002, she performed with jazz pianist Dirk Raufeisen in the program A Lovely Way to Spend an Evening.
+In 2005, she began collaborating with the Swingin' Fireballs, resulting in a Christmas album released by Mons Records in 2006.

-In 2006 her memoir Was für Tage...
-(What for Days) was published by German journalist Ingo Schiweck.
-In celebration of her 75th birthday in 2014, this book was updated.

-In 1999 Kauffeld was honored with the Ridder in De Orde van de Nederlandse Leeuw (Order of the Netherlands Lion).
-In November 2014 she was awarded an Edison Jazz Oeuvre prize.
-This was presented to her by :nl:Joke Bruijs during the Dutch television program Tijd voor MAX (Time for MAX).